ALiono/PoGo/index.md

 Started from a guest, I finally chose to made account after months of lurking.
 I posted one or two things that I think people will be interested in.

-At a point of time, I even made it into a top 200 Reddit contributors by karma and even until now I am still actively posting things and even help moderating local community subreddit.
+At a point of time, I even made it to the top 200 of Reddit contributors by karma and even until now I am still actively posting things and even help moderating local community subreddit.

 People ask me about the first and foremost thing that you have to do in the internet.
 The quote [**"Remember the human"**](https://redd.it/1ytp7q) is always be my words to live by.